d3sformal/panda/README.md

 ### Access Expressions ###

-An access expression can be a local variable, static field, an object field, or array element access.
+An access expression can be a local variable, a static field, an object field, or array element access.
 ```
 o
 o.f